user-jiyichen/jiyichen-website/content/authors/admin/_index.md

 first_name: Alice
 email: jiyichen@uchicago.edu
 ---
 Welcome to my website!
-I﻿'m pursuing an M.S. in Statistics at the University of Chicago.
+I﻿'m a second-year master's student in Statistics at the University of Chicago.
 Prior to my graduate studies, I received my B.S. in Statistics and Financial Mathematics from the University of Toronto.

 I﻿'m broadly interested in Bayesian and Computational Statistics, Machine Learning, and their applications in Finance.